AlexZhukovich/ImBarista-App/README.md

 # ImBarista-App

 The **I'm Barista** application has a list of coffee drinks with a description of each coffee drink.
 The app was created for testing workshop and demonstrate many general practises which are usually used in mobile applications.

-Features of the application:
-* Demonstrating list of coffee drinks
-* User can mark/unmark coffee drink as a favourite
-* User can create account/Login into app
-* User can interact with a map and find a cafe

 **Create Account** and **Login** screen
 <p align="center">